AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TheAliFahd/README.md

 Continuing to learn basic Chinese.
 I have added a pdf I use to refernce basic Chinese words and characters.
 Ability to speak and read is still very poor.

+#### 11/25/2017
+Continuing to learn basic Chinese.
+Program is focusing on pronouncing letters.
+Ability to speak and read is still very poor.

+#### 12/9/2017
+Learning Chinese is proving to be very difficult with the time I have.
+I plan to focus on just learning basic phrases.
+Rosetta Stone program is a bit advance.

+#### 12/16/2017
+I've decided to change my project yet again.
+This time I'll be putting together a little booklet of basic chinese phrases that I believe would come in handy if someone were to visit China.
+Added a webiste which I am using as a reference to start my booklet.